Roadside spraying FAQs

 When is spraying performed?

-The County contracts with a private contractor for roadside shoulder spraying.
-The contractor is selected through a competitive bid process.
+A contractor selected through a competitive bid process.

 What rules govern roadside spraying?

 Herbicide regulations established by the Oregon Department of Agriculture; other state and federal rules; and Washington County’s Integrated Vegetation Management Program (IVMP) and Best Management Practices for Routine Road Maintenance.

 How does the County minimize environmental impacts?

 - Spraying only in priority locations (about 850 miles out of more than 2,500 miles of County road shoulders).